FREE pick up in Perth. Flat rate standard and express postage Australia wide. Shipping to New Zealand also available. (Excl pumps)

 Before birth

-Set yourself up for a confident start with our Newborn and Breastfeeding Preparation Class—a 2-hour session designed for parents-to-be, covering everything from newborn care to feeding foundations.
+Set yourself up for a confident start with the Newborn and Breastfeeding Preparation Class—a 2-hour session designed for parents-to-be, covering everything from milk production, latching, and understanding your newborn's behaviour.

 Or perhaps your first experience didn’t go as hoped, and you’re looking for a more tailored plan this time around.
 I’d love to help you feel prepared, supported, and ready for a more positive journey.